Table of Contents

 For more information about scripts, see Scripts.

-1. In the Asset View, click Add asset and select Scripts > Async Script.
+1. In the Asset View, click Add asset and select Scripts > Sync Script.

 2. In the Create a script dialog, name your script Trigger and click Create script.